 Building a long-term professional relationship takes time.
 So, give your writer feedback they can use to improve and meet your expectations.

 Hiring Your First Freelance Writer

-A freelancer writer can be an important addition to your marketing and communications team, but no matter how experienced, they can’t function without expectations and guidelines.
-Once you build a relationship with a writer, they can work more autonomously, though regular check-ins and even thanks for exceptional content can go a long way to developing a lasting working relationship.
+A freelance writer can be an important addition to your marketing and communications team, but no matter how experienced, they can’t function without expectations and guidelines.
+Once you build a relationship with a writer, they can work more autonomously.
+However, regular check-ins and even thanks for exceptional content can go a long way to developing a lasting working relationship.